sumendar/sumendar.github.io/content/home/about.md

 # About me

-I have in-depth experience on the quantitative field by formatting, managing, exploring and analysing the data sets.
-Build, train and evaluating machine learning models using various tools like Python, R, database query language SQL and data visualization tools such as Tableau and Power BI etc.
+I have in-depth experience on the quantitative field by formatting, managing, exploring and analysing the data.
+Build, train and evaluate machine learning models using various tools such as Python, R, database query language SQL and data visualization tools like Tableau, Power BI etc.

-I am currently pursuing PG program in Data Science and i had bachelor’s and master’s degrees with STEM related discipline associated with Mathematics, Statistics, Computer science and computer application based curriculum
+I am currently pursuing PG program in Data Science and i had bachelor’s and master’s degrees with STEM related discipline associated with Mathematics, Statistics, Computer science and computer application based curriculum.

 My specialties include but are not limited to: data cleansing, data analysis, data manipulations, data visualisations and machine learning.